DevDevvy/claud3_CLI/README.md

 1. An API key from Anthropoc.
 You can obtain it from [Anthropic](https://anthropic.com).
 2. Python and pip installed on your system.
-3. macOS environment with Zsh shell.
+3. macOS environment with Zsh shell, if you're using bash just replace anywhere it says .zshrc with .bashrc and it should work the same for you.

 ## Setup